 Long-term cases can last much longer and can cause other medical conditions, including cognitive decline, anxiety, frustration, and depression.

-With over 25 million Americans currently living with long-term tinnitus, it is our duty to inform and educate patients about their options and how to improve their life with tinnitus.
+It is our duty to inform and educate patients about their options and how to improve their life with tinnitus.

 Causes & Preventive Measures